 - The engine will not be allowed to start when the HEADER DRIVE switch is engaged. - The engine will not be allowed to start when the transmission is not locked in NEUTRAL. - The engine will shut down when the windrower is moving at 5 mph (8 km/h) or less, and the Operator leaves the seat.

 5.7 LIGHTS

 The field and transport light switches are located on a panel in the cab headliner.
-Refer to illustrations that follow for location of lights.
+For location of lights, refer to illustrations below:

-5.7.1 FIELD LIGHTING
+5.7.1 Field Lighting

 FRONT

 REAR